 Tom’s second LP “Love Comes Well Armed” was released under license from HHO in March 2013 and is available from the shop.

 Also released in Summer 2014 was Rebec’s first album Ayres That Meads and Pastures Fill.
 Mike Billington’s first solo album Sol Invictus was released in March 2013.
 Mike enlisted session musicians including Maartin Allcock, Bram Taylor, Fiona Simpson, Mickey Van Gelder, Rebecca Millington, Nicola Smalley, Ruth Spargo and Phil Davenport with backing vocals provided by Shelley Rainey and Karen Dyson of The Bailey Sisters.

-Mike Billington’s second solo album is also in preparation.
+Mike Billington’s second solo album is now finished and available from the shop.
 Sonny Condell and Leo O’Kelly of the renowned Irish duo Tir na n’Og have been into the Epona studio whilst they were on their 2013 seven date tour of England to lay down backing vocals and guitar on Sonny’s song Our Love Will Not Decay which will feature on Mike’s CD.
 Here Mike sings and plays guitar with bass guitar provided by Phil Davenport.
-Maartin Allcock will again feature on the album.
+Maartin Allcock again features on the album.